 In Anne Boleyn in the Tower, the woman in the background clasps the hand of the young, beautiful girl in the foreground.
 When I wrote my play, I imagined this painting showing Anne Boleyn’s grief after the girl asked her a question about her daughter Elizabeth.
 This passage, inspired by my play, is from my unpublished novel, The Light in the Labyrinth:

 The next evening, Kate nestled against Aunt Nan’s knee.
 Flickering fire and candlelight netted them in amber glow.
-Shifting on her cushion in discomfort, Kate bent her head, lowered her gaze, trying not to think about the night and how it walled her in.
+Shifting on her cushion in discomfort, Kate bent her head and lowered her gaze, trying not to think about the night and how it walled her in.
 How it gave her dreams that frightened her.
 The days were upsetting enough without fearing to sleep.
 She twisted towards her aunt.
-For a long time now – too long – Aunt Nan had sat on her stool without moving, without speaking.
+For a long time now—too long—Aunt Nan had sat on her stool without moving, without speaking.

 Cold fingers of air poked Kate’s back, her bladder tingled and twinged.
 Shivering, she gathered her shawl over her shift and turned towards the darkness that hid the bed and the clothes coffer.
 Should she get her woollen cloak?
 Within the circle of light was Aunt Nan’s workbasket.
 Draped over one side was the sleeve of a child’s night shift.
-Aunt Nan had finished it tonight, putting the last touches to the beautiful scarlet-work that embroidered the edges of sleeves, neck, and hem.
+Aunt Nan had finished it tonight, putting the last touches to the beautiful needlework that embroidered the edges of sleeves, neck and hem with scarlet thread.
 Reminded of her little cousin, Kate murmured without thinking, “Do you think they’ll tell Bess?”